theQuert/XPS-9360-macOS/README.md

    ```

   # HIDPI on Hackintosh
-   Using one-key-HIDPI, Link is on below
+   Using `one-key-HIDPI`, Link is on below
       https://github.com/xzhih/one-key-hidpi